seqscope/NovaScope/docs/installation/env_setup.md

   imagemagick: "imagemagick/<version_information>"
   #snakemake: "snakemake/<version_information>"
 ```

-* `python`: If your python environment was set up using a Python version accessed through a module, your environment depends on certain shared files from that module.
+* `python`: If your Python environment was set up using a Python version accessed through a module, your environment depends on certain shared files from that module.
 Therefore, you must add the `python: "python/<version_information>"`  in the `envmodules` section to load the same module you initially used to establish your environment.
 But if you set up with a locally installed Python (not using `module load`), comment out or remove the module line `python: "python/<version_information>"`.
 * It is also feasible to use `envmodules` to load other tools, such as `samtools` instead of defining its path in `tools`.

 ## Reference Database

 Please list every reference database used for alignment here.
-The reference data can be obtained via the [cellranger download](https://www.10xgenomics.com/support/software/cell-ranger/downloads) page.
+For instructions on preparing reference data, please consult the section on [Installing NovaScope](./requirement.md/#preparing-reference-genomes).

-Please ensure the reference database corresponds to the species of your input data.
+It is imperative to ensure the reference database matches to the species of your input data.

 ```
 ref: